reybahl/FBLA-Quiz/README.md

 The application can be run locally by using a python interpreter.
 Once python is installed on the local machine, please run below command.
 * python3 main.py.

-The above command will start a local flask server on port 5000.Once the server starts, we can navigate to the link: http://localhost:5000 and we will reach the login page.
+The above command will start a local flask server on port 5000.
+Once the server starts, we can navigate to the link: http://localhost:5000 and we will reach the login page.
-New users can register using an email and password or alternately they can use Google sign-in and login by using their gmail account.
+New users can register using an email and password or alternately they can use Google sign-in and login by using their Google account.